 Circa 1917 photographs

 October 25, 1910: Howe Automobile Combination Fire Engine (built in Indianapolis, IN), 750 GPM (Model AP-N) which was the first motorized (gasoline powered) apparatus used by the Paterson Fire Department.
+It was six-cylinder engine with 75 horse power.
 Notice on the rack holding the ladders, in the front has letters: Paterson No. 10 at top and bottom (over grill).
 Also there were torches on the sides of the ladder rack, a throwback to earlier apparatus.
-Photo likely taken in Eastside Park.

 In the photo below at the Firehouse: On rear step: ? and Jack Anderson.
 On side: Lieutenant Thomas Coyle, Driver Paul Wentick and Captain William Boyle.
 On other side John Bierne and ? at crank.

 In photo below L-R: Captain William Boyle, Lieutenant Thomas Coyle, John Brett, Paul Wentick, J Roach, unknown